 Marriott’s data breach was deemed as the largest personal data hack in history, but it was worse than they realized.
-It was revealed that the passport numbers for Starwood hotel guest were not encrypted.

 In late November, the Starwood guest reservation database was hacked, impacting 383 million guests marking as the largest breach of customer data in history.
 Marriott recently disclosed that for about 5.25 million guests, passport numbers were left unencrypted and are now in the hands of hackers.